piccoli/unfez/README.md

-FEZ uses a simple substitution cipher (http://en.wikipedia.org/wiki/Substitution_cipher) to encode its hidden messages, and in fact it is quite easy to figure out the encoding by hand.
+FEZ uses a simple substitution cipher (http://en.wikipedia.org/wiki/Substitution_cipher) to encode its hidden messages, and in fact it is quite easy (albeit tedious) to figure out the encoding by hand.
 However, automating this task is not as trivial, so it is an interesting programming challenge.
 Plus, with a few changes, this code should work with *any* substitution alphabets!

 The decoding algorithm first constructs a 4-gram (http://en.wikipedia.org/wiki/Ngram) table from an English language